zordius/reservice/README.md

 reservice
 =========
-An isomorphic asynchronous tasks solution for redux.
+An isomorphic/universal asynchronous tasks solution for redux.

 [![Build Status](https://travis-ci.org/zordius/reservice.svg?branch=master)](https://travis-ci.org/zordius/reservice)

 You may already using <a href="https://github.com/gaearon/redux-thunk">redux-thunk</a> for your asynchronous tasks.
 Put thunk, function or promise into an action makes it not pure, which means the action may not be serialized or replayed well.

 A better asynchronous task practice is: create your action as pure object, do asynchronous tasks in your own redux middlewares.
-This practice keep all your actions creators and reducers pure and clean, the only place you put asynchronous codes are redux middlewares....Or, a better place: service.
+This practice keep all your actions creators and reducers pure and clean, make your application more isomorphic or universal.
+The only place you put asynchronous codes are redux middlewares....Or, a better place: redux service (re-service).

-A service means: an asynchronous task triggered by a start service action.
+A redux service means: an asynchronous task triggered by a start service action.
 After it done, the result will be dispatched as another service done action.

-Reservice provides a good practice for all your asynchronous tasks, includes:
+Re-service provides a good practice for all your asynchronous tasks, includes:
 * A helper function to create service action creator. (the action is <a href="https://github.com/acdlite/flux-standard-action">FSA</a> compliant)
 * A redux middleware to:
-  * handle the service action.
+  1. handle the service action
     * At client side, transport action to server then get result.
     * At server side, execute the service then get result.
-  * dispatch service result action
+  2. then ispatch service result action
 * A helper function to create reducer to handle service result actions.
-* Helper functions to idenfity a action:
+* Helper functions to idenfity an action:
   * is it a valid service action?
   * is it an ended service action?
   * is it a success service action?